starlane-io/starlane/README.md

 It's weird because as developers it's like we spend all day telling verbs what to do to nouns.

 I have always wanted to write my code like this: "save this file."
 Can you see the difference?
-When I'm talking directly to the resources some things are understood "(You, the bucket) save this file (the file I'm holding in my hand)."
+When I'm talking directly to the resources some things are understood: "(You, the bucket) save this file (the file I'm holding in my hand)."
 Speaking directly in a clear context reduces what needs to be said which makes the meaning easier to understand while it also reduces what can go wrong.

 Now, back to the technology: Of course, Resources aren't supposed to do anything, so how exactly are we going to talk to things that don't do anything?
 The answer is that a Resource Mesh is a facade that takes what the developer is saying to the resources and with its knowledge converts to instructions that the Services can act upon.

 ## EXAMPLE
 Say you have an application with a service that lets a user upload a profile picture to a mounted persistent store, and another service that sizes that image file correctly and copies the resized file to an S3 bucket.
 We will call these services the 'upload' service and the 'profile-processor' service.